yangKJ/Harbeth/README.md

         - **outputSize**: Change the size of the output image.

 - Outputs, output section
-    - [C7FilterSerializer](https://github.com/yangKJ/Harbeth/blob/master/Sources/Basic/Outputs/C7FilterSerializer.swift): Output content protocol, all outputs must implement this protocol.
+    - [C7FilterOutput](https://github.com/yangKJ/Harbeth/blob/master/Sources/Basic/Outputs/C7FilterOutput.swift): Output content protocol, all outputs must implement this protocol.
-        - **makeMTLTexture**: Create a new texture based on the filter content, Please note that the order in which filters are added may affect the result of image generation.
-        - **makeImage**: Generate data based on filter processing.
+        - **make**: Generate data based on filter processing.
         - **makeGroup**: Multiple filter combinations, Please note that the order in which filters are added may affect the result of image generation.
-    - [C7FilterImage](https://github.com/yangKJ/Harbeth/blob/master/Sources/Basic/Outputs/C7FilterImage.swift): Image input source based on C7FilterSerializer, The following modes support only the encoder based on parallel computing.
+    - [C7FilterImage](https://github.com/yangKJ/Harbeth/blob/master/Sources/Basic/Outputs/C7FilterImage.swift): Image input source based on C7FilterOutput, The following modes support only the encoder based on parallel computing.
+    - [C7FilterTexture](https://github.com/yangKJ/Harbeth/blob/master/Sources/Basic/Outputs/C7FilterTexture.swift): MTLTexture input source based on C7FilterOutput, The input texture is converted to a filter to process the texture.

 ### Usages
 - For example, how to design an soul filter.🎷